 Kisumu Impala Sanctuary is set on the shores of Lake Victoria.
 The sanctuary covers less than 1 sq.
 Km (38 ha) and lies within Kisumu City limits.
 The serene and tranquil facility is an ideal place to relish the natural beauty that abounds on the lakeside.
-The hosts a myriad of diverse plant species and wildlife both free-raging and captive.
+The hosts a myriad of diverse plant species and wildlife both free-ranging and captive.

 Kisumu Impala Sanctuary was initially created to provide a home for threatened impalas within the lake region.
-Today, it is an essential habitat for the rare Sitatunga antelope, zebras, African leopards, Maasai lions, Tanzanian cheetahs, cape buffalos, hyenas, olive baboons, side-striped jackals, guinea fowls, rescued African grey parrots, leopard tortoises and vervet monkeys among others.
+Today, it is an essential habitat for the rare Sitatunga antelope, zebras, African leopards, Maasai lions, Tanzanian cheetahs, cape buffalos, hyenas, olive baboons, side-striped jackals, guinea fowls, rescued African grey parrots, leopard tortoises, and vervet monkeys among others.

 Many species of snake, monitor lizard, dragonfly, frog, and butterfly are also present.
 It’s also a safe grazing site for hippos around Lake Victoria and hosts over 115 bird species which is a delight to birdwatchers especially in the morning and late afternoon.

 Wildlife: Free-ranging herds of impalas, zebras, vervet monkeys, the local hippo population and threatened Sitatunga antelope are the major wildlife attractions in the sanctuary.
-Other wildlife includes lions, leopard, baboons, hyena, serval cat, buffaloes, giraffe, cheetahs, bushbuck, patas monkey, bush duiker, tortoise, warthogs, guinea fowl, ostriches, parrots, Fischer love birds and blue monkey.
+Other wildlife includes lions, leopard, baboons, hyena, serval cat, buffaloes, giraffe, cheetahs, bushbuck, patas monkey, bush duiker, tortoise, warthogs, guinea fowl, ostriches, parrots, Fischer love birds, and blue monkey.